chayward3113/chayward3113.github.io/README.md

     1. Click the Code tab in your GitHub repository.
     2. Click Add file > Create new file.
     3. Name the file _config.yml.
-    4. Find a jekyll theme that you like; I found my theme [here](https://github.com/topics/remote-theme).
+    4. Find a jekyll theme that you like.
+I have added links in the [More Resources](#more-resources) section below to a variety of Jekyll themes.
     5. Follow your jekyll themes installation guide.
 If it is available I recommend using the remote-theme option.
 It requires a single line in your _config.yml file which is remote-theme: name.
 You should be able to find a particular themes name in either the README.md or in their _config.yml file.
     6. Click commit changes.
 <br>The principle for Etter's book outlined by this step is that....